 The percentage of Welsh speakers is 34%, below the level of 70% that has been identified as the level where the language is probably viable.
 In addition, between 2001 and 2011, there was a decrease of 13.5% in the number of Welsh speakers in the centre.
 Housing affordability is a significant issue in Rhosneigr, with less affordable housing there than anywhere else in.
 The high numbers of second homes/holiday homes are also a significant problem.
 Census figures show that the percentage of population aged 0-19 years decreased by 16.5% in Rhosneigr ward between 2001 and 2011 (Census 2011).
 This suggests that out-migration among families with children is a problem with the lack of affordable housing a possible factor.
 This means that it is extremely important to try to hold on to this group in order to maintain the language in the area.
 It is also noted that the proportion of people over 65 years who are Welsh speakers has increased by 10.2% between 2001 and 2011.
 There is a real need for affordable housing for local people (especially young families).
-In view of this and because this centre falls within the Local Market Housing policy it is not appropriate to refer more growth than has been identified.
+No sites are allocated within the centre.
+Only affordable housing and local market housing will be permitted in this settlement under Policy TAI5.
+This should facilitate local people to purchase or rent new homes here, which in turn, should contribute towards having a positive effect on the Welsh language.
+I